fioprotocol/fio-devhub/_docs/integration-guide/integrate-dashboard.md

 - The user will be required to log-in or create account
 - The user will be required to pick existing FIO Crypto Handle to sign with or register a new one
 - Domains to show will be linked to partner_id
-- Upon picking/registering their FIO Crypto Handle, the user will be redirected to confirm the action with all relevant information pre-populated and not changeable.
+- Upon picking/registering their FIO Crypto Handle, the user will be redirected to confirm the action with all relevant information pre-populated and not changeable
-- Upon performing the cation, and if redirect_url has been provided, the user will be redirected and (optionally) encrypted payload (e.g.their NFT) will be attached.
+- Upon performing the action, and if redirect_url has been provided, the user will be redirected back to the original site
+- The referring site can then query the API using [/get_nfts_hash]({{site.baseurl}}/pages/api/fio-api/#post-/get_nfts_hash) to get the FIO Crypto Handle of the signer

 ### Example Use Case